liszt-c/MicroDNA_Map/readme.md

 3. Execute run.py for microDNA identification

 Finally, results are consolidated and intermediate files are cleaned up.
+Note that the fastq files will be deleted after the operation is completed.

 # Training
 ### Data pre-processing